kashje/.dotfiles/README.md

 # Dotfiles

-These are dotfiles I use for my Linux development environment (currently debian)
+These are dotfiles I use for my Linux development environment (currently arch)

 ## Requirements